zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

-Overall the ``tmfa`` function can be used to explore a variety of metabolic features and provide a way to futher explore the relationships between metabolic reactions through their thermodynamics.
+Overall the ``tmfa`` function can be used to explore a variety of metabolic features and provide a way to further explore the relationships between metabolic reactions through their thermodynamics.